 - Statement of Objectives - Some programs have this built into the application.
 If not, create your own using "Statement of Objectives" as the heading.
 The statement should be one to two pages and include your purpose in undertaking graduate work as well as an explanation of your study and research interests as they relate to your undergraduate/graduate study and professional goals.

 - Academic Transcripts - You are required to identify all post-secondary educational institutions you have attended on your application form, and to upload an unofficial transcript from each directly onto the application.
 Only if you are admitted, then you will be required to submit official transcripts, please do not send them in with your application.
 Admission to the School of Graduate Studies is conditional on final certification of degrees awarded.
 International Students: Documents in languages other than English must be accompanied by translations in English.

 - Letters of Recommendation - Three letters of recommendation must be submitted from those individuals sufficiently familiar with you, and who can assess your academic preparation, abilities and accomplishments.
 Letters should be from your most recent instructors in your proposed field of study.
 If you have been out of school for several years, one letter may be from your employer, supervisor or other person familiar with your most recent activities.

-Admission is only for the term specified in the letter of admission.
+Admission is only for the term specified in the letter of admission from the School of Graduate Studies.
 If you are unable to enroll for that semester, you can ask to defer for up to two academic semesters.
 Your department may accept or reject your request, and the terms of readmission may differ from the original offer.
 If a delay of more than two semesters is requested, your file must be reviewed and reevaluated by the department.
 If more than two years pass since acceptance, you must reapply.
 Because non-enrolled applicant files are kept for a maximum of two years, all documentation must be resubmitted.

 Students interested in being considered for assistantships through their programs must indicate their interest by checking the appropriate box on the application.